thanhnguyen2187/islet/site/content/posts/having-fun-with-a-scamming-crypto-job.md

 categories:
 ---

-In this post, I'll cover what happened and the technical details of a job scam that I've avoided.
+I'm going to cover what happened and the technical details of a crypto job scam that I've avoided.
+Let's hope that it can be both entertaining and informative.

 It's my second time encoutering this kind of scam.
 In the first time, I just ignored it as the sign is too obvious: a non-fitting job (frontend heavy job for a backend guy) where the recruiter is "impressed with my technical skills" and think that I'm "an exellent fit".
 For this second time, I got fooled at first as it is too good, and after I realized it's too good to be true and likely a scam, instead of stopping early, I just got... more patient and curious about what's behind.
-I hope that this post can be both entertaining and informative for my readers as well.

 ## The Conversation